Laxminarayan Mishra: Ideology

 Pandit Laxminarayan Mishra was an anti-colonial and nationalist leader who believed in full independence from the English crown.
 He also thought of equal rights to the minority groups and wanted social stigma to be abolished.

 Personal life

 Mishra spent his life reading literature and was a prolific reader of and often quoted Indian authors such as Rabindranath Tagore and Gangadhar Meher.
 Although he was not formally educated, he was a reputed author whose books were used in many universities in the Indian subcontinent.
 He often spent his time reading many Hindu texts such as the Bhagavat Gita.
 He also spent a considerable amount of his time both pre- and post-independence attending many social ceremonies.

-Family
+Mishras of Sambalpur

 Laxminarayan Mishra was born into a Brahmin Family in Nandapada, Sambalpur.
 His daughter Sangamitra Mishra married into the wealthy House of Mishras of Sambalpur who traditionally held the title of Zamindari in the Athmallik State since the 1890s.
 Her Husband, the 4th Zamindar of Kalamati and Aida- Rajendra Prasad Mishra moved to Sambalpur later where the family resides today.